-as described in the final Environmental Impact Assessment Report (EIAR) dated March 2024 at:
+As described in the final Environmental Impact Assessment Report (EIAR) dated March 2024 at:

-- For the development of the Khoemana Wind Energy Facility (WEF) and associated infrastructure, Northern Cape Province, hereafter referred to as "the property."
+- for the development of the Gorachouqua II Wind Energy Facility (WEF) and associated infrastructure, Northern Cape Province, hereafter referred to as "the property."

-The main infrastructure components required for the Khoemana WEF is as follows:
+The main infrastructure components required for the Gorachouqua II WEF are as follows:

-- Wind turbine generators (WTG) (steel, concrete or steel/concrete structure type) with a maximum rotor diameter (RD) of up to 250 m with a Hub Height (HH) of up to 250 m and a tip height of up to 375 m.
-The proposed Khoemana WEF will have up to 26 WTGs. - Concrete turbine foundations and turbines hard stands (of ~30 m radius, 3000 m2 area and requiring ~13000 m3 concrete each).
-Vegetation clearance required for each turbine (including hardstand) is ~1.5 ha.
-The exact layout and specification of the hardstanding will be determined once the design phase has been completed.
+- Wind turbine generators (WTG) (steel, concrete or steel/concrete structure type) with a maximum rotor diameter (RD) of up to 250m with a HH of up to 250m and a tip height of up to 375m.
+The following turbine numbers apply: - Gorachougua II WEF: Up to 26 WTGs (as per the Optimised Layout Map). - Concrete turbine foundations and turbines hard stands (of ~30m radius, 3000 m2 area and requiring ~13000m3 concrete each).
+Vegetation clearance required for each turbine (including hardstand) is~1.5ha. - A 33/132 kV on-site IPP substation connecting all related LV and MV cabling.
+The substation will comprise of standard substation electrical equipment, i.e., transformers, busbars, office area, operation and control room, telecommunication infrastructure, access roads, workshop, and storage area, including standard substation electrical equipment as may be needed (feeder bays, transformers, busbars, stringer strain beams, insulators, isolators, conductors, circuit breakers, lightning arrestors, relays, capacitor banks, batteries, wave trappers, switchyard, metering and indication instruments, equipment for carrier current, surge protection and outgoing feeders, as may be needed). - Temporary and permanent laydown areas required for temporary storage and assembly of components and materials. - Overhead or underground cabling between the turbines (to be laid underground where practical).

-- A 33/132 kV on-site IPP substation connecting all related low and medium voltage MV) cabling as needed.
-The substation will comprise of standard substation electrical equipment, i.e., transformers, busbars, office area, operation and control room, telecommunication infrastructure, access roads, workshop, and storage area, including standard substation electrical equipment as may be needed (feeder bays, transformers, busbars, transformer oil dam, stringer strain beams, insulators, isolators, conductors, circuit breakers, lightning arrestors, relays, capacitor banks, batteries, wave trappers, switchyard, metering and indication instruments, equipment for power line carrier, surge protection and outgoing feeders, as may be needed). - Temporary and permanent laydown areas required for temporary storage and assembly of components and materials. - Overhead or underground cabling between the turbines (to be laid underground where practical). - Access road/s to the site and internal roads between project components, to be placed within a corridor of up to 20m width to accommodate cable trenches, stormwater channels and turning circle/bypass areas of up to 20 m.
-Existing roads will be upgraded wherever possible, although new roads will be constructed where necessary. - A temporary concrete batching plant, concrete wind tower factory & yard of approximately 7 ha, comprising amongst others, a concrete storage area, batching plant, electrical infrastructure and substation, generators and fuel stores, gantries and loading facilities, offices, material stores (rebar, concrete, aggregate and associated materials), mess rooms, workshops, laydown and storage areas, sewage and toilet facilities, offices and boardrooms, labour mess and changerooms, mixers, moulds and casting areas, water and settling tanks, pumps, silos and hoppers, a laboratory, parking areas, internal and access roads. - Temporary staff accommodation (where required only). - A Battery Energy Storage System (BESS) comprising of several utility scale battery modules within shipped containers or an applicable housing structure on a concrete foundation.
-The BESS capacity will be up to 280MW/1120MWh, with up to four hours of storage.
-The BESS will be used to store excess energy generated by the wind energy facility.
-It is proposed that solid state lithium battery storage systems will be used.
+- Access road/s to the site and internal roads between project components, to be placed with a corridor of up to 20m width to accommodate cable trenches, stormwater channels and turning circle/bypass areas of up to 20m.
+Existing roads will be upgraded wherever possible, although new roads will be constructed where necessary.
+Access roads will be up to 60km per WEF. - A temporary concrete batching plant, concrete wind tower factory & yard of approximately 7ha, comprising amongst others, a concrete storage area, batching plant, electrical infrastructure and substation, generators and fuel stores, gantries and loading facilities, offices, material stores (rebar, concrete, aggregate and associated materials), mess rooms, workshops, laydown and storage areas, sewage and toilet facilities, offices and boardrooms, labour mess and changerooms, mixers, moulds and casting areas, water and settling tanks, pumps, silos and hoppers, a laboratory, parking areas, internal and access roads. - Temporary staff accommodation (only where required). - A BESS comprising of several utility scale battery modules within shipped containers or an applicable housing structure on a concrete foundation.
+The BESS capacity will be up to 256MW/1024MWh for each distinct project, with up to four hours of storage.
+The BESS will be used to store excess energy generated by the WEF.
+It is proposed that the solid-state lithium battery technology will be used.
 The main components of the BESS include the batteries, power conversion system and transformer which will all be stored in various rows of containers.
-The BESS will be located on a platform of up to 5 ha and will accommodate internal roads (as required), a temporary construction laydown area and a firebreak around the BESS footprint. - Associated Infrastructure, including: - Access roads and internal gravel roads.
+The BESS will be located on a platform of up to 5 ha and will accommodate internal roads (as required), a temporary construction laydown area and a firebreak around the BESS footprint.